 Access Free Virtual Reality Training for Fire

 Smoke Reading in Virtual Reality can be accessed through TargetSolutions’ online training platform.
-From the Activities Build, click on Import Example Activities and scroll down to find the “Smoke Reading in Virtual Reality” activity.
+From the Activities Builder, click on Import Example Activities and scroll down to find the “Smoke Reading in Virtual Reality” activity.
 Simply import the pre-built custom activity through the Activities Builder and assign it to your personnel.
 After receiving their assignment, personnel will need to use their mobile device to scan the QR code and access the activity.

 Additionally, if an individual has access to a Google Cardboard headset, they can use the app in the headset for a fully immersive experience.